eyaadh/contactsBook/README.md

 2. `cd book`, to enter the directory.
 3. `pip3 install -r requirements.txt`, to install dependencies/requirements.
 4. Create a google developer project and enable Google People API.
 Also add `https://www.googleapis.com/auth/contacts` to Scopes.
-> More details on Google People API and how to create the project can be found here [here](https://developers.google.com/people/v1/getting-started).
+> More details on Google People API and how to create a project can be found here [here](https://developers.google.com/people/v1/getting-started).
 5. download OAuth Client ID file and place at `book/working_dir/credentials.json`
 > More details on OAuth 2.0 to Access Goole API can be found [here](https://developers.google.com/identity/protocols/oauth2).
 6. Run with `python3.8 -m book`, stop with <kbd>CTRL</kbd>+<kbd>C</kbd>.